coolnimesh43/bounce-ball/README.md

 # Bounce Ball
-Bouncing ball is a simulation of a bouncing ball.
+Bounce ball is a simulation of a bouncing ball.